JamieBort/Learning-Directory/Meta/README.md

 ## Purpose

-To house info on GitHub repos, repo topics such as `README.md` files, `.gitignore` files, and licensing.
+To house info regarding files and directories of the **LearningDirectory** repo, **not** Git repos in general.

-As well as info about this GitHub account.
-For example the Trello cards in the associated links below.
+To find info on files and directories in Git in general, see https://github.com/JamieBort/LearningDirectory/tree/master/Git

 ## Directories and Files